-Premiums in the Saskatchewan auto insurance market are about $200 higher than the national average — still competitive relative to provinces like Alberta, Ontario, B.C. and even Newfoundland and Labrador.
+Car insurance prices in Saskatchewan are about $200 higher than the national average.
+That said, the cost of car insurance in Saskatchewan is still quite affordable when compared to provinces like Alberta, Ontario, B.C. and even Newfoundland and Labrador.

 Average auto insurance rates by province

 Source: Insurance Bureau of Canada, 2020, "BC - Better Auto Insurance."

 There are a couple of different strategies you can use to get affordable car insurance in Saskatchewan: